Learn by Building Real Systems#

 kv-store - Distributed Key-Value Store (8 stages)

-Start with: lsfr new <challenge-name>
+Start with: lsfr init <challenge-name>

-Ready to Build? #
+Ready to Build?#

 Start with the distributed key-value store challenge.
 Or learn how lsfr works if you want to understand the tooling first.